kjmears/kjmears.github.io/sketchnotes/index.md

 ---

 I've been drawing sketchnotes for several years and have been lucky enough to see lots of fascinating speakers.
-Taking notes in this way works well for me, and the people I share them with seem to find them useful too.
+Taking notes in this way works well for me, and when I share them people seem to find them useful.

 Most of my sketchnotes have been done [live][live], which I've found the most useful for me, though sketchnoting from [videos][video] is also fun.
 An alternative to browsing the thumbnails is to take a look at the searchable list of [speakers][speakers]